No, Joe Biden did not eliminate 10,000 jobs

 10,000 jobs was a pipe dream

-There has been an arbitrary number floating around when it comes to the Keystone XL Pipeline: 10,000.
+There has been an arbitrary number of jobs floating around that the project would supposedly create: 10,000.

 But the truth is: there are simply not that many number of jobs to be created from what was going to be an expansion of an existing pipeline.

 People most likely got their number from the Association of Oil Pipe Lines (AOPL) website.

 “Killing 10,000 jobs and taking $2.2 billion in payroll out of workers pockets is not what Americans need or want right now,”